5 Tips To Help Your Dog

 Through The 4th of July

-With the 4th of July comes a lot of fireworks and a lot of noise.
+With the 4th of July (or New Year's or whatever your national day of celebration), comes a lot of fireworks and a lot of noise.
 For your dog, it means being freaked out and having anxiety around all the unknown noise.

 If you're concerned about your dog struggling with the 4th of July, then this article and related video are for you.

 In this dog training article, I'm going to show you how to help your dog become more comfortable with sudden, repetitive noises.

 Before we get into the thick of this article, I want you to know that it's okay for your dog to get scared.
 Everyone gets scared what's important is how we react and recover.

 This doesn't mean that your dog should be bolting but if they get spooked and jump, that's okay.
 What I'll be discussing will be how to help desensitize your dog to the noise as well as help them to quickly regain their composure.

 Tip #1: Start playing music in the background

 We want to start to shift the idea in your dog's head from noise is something to be scared of to; sudden noise means that we're about to have a lot of fun and play!

 When there's a sudden noise, we can suddenly create a game of fetch or start performing commands with our dog.
 Do anything that gets your dog to focus on what just happened with the noise and refocuses them back to you.